Multi-point distribution of TASEP: Main results

 and $x_i<x_{i+1}$ if $\tau_i=\tau_{i+1}$ for some $1\le i\le m-1$.
 Suppose $h_1,\cdots,h_m$ are $m$ fixed real numbers. \begin{thm} Assume the parameters $m$ and $x_\ell, \tau_\ell, h_\ell$ $(\ell=1,\cdots,m)$ are described above.
 With the initial condition~\eqref{eq:step_IC}, we have

 where the function $F_{\mathrm{step}}$ is given by

 with $\boldsymbol{z}=(z_1,\cdots,z_{m-1})$, and the contours of integration are circles centered at the origin and of radii less than $1$.
-The function $\mathrm{D}_{\mathrm{step}}$ in given Definition~\ref{def:Dstep}. \end{thm} \begin{rmk} Recently, Johansson and Rahman obtained the limiting multi-time distribution for discrete polynuclear growth model \cite{Johansson-Rahmann19}, which is the same as the discrete TASEP with step initial condition.
+The function $\mathrm{D}_{\mathrm{step}}$ in given Definition~\ref{def:Dstep}. \end{thm} \begin{rmk} Recently, Johansson and Rahman obtained the limiting multi-time distribution for discrete polynuclear growth model \cite{Johansson-Rahman19}, which is the same as a discrete TASEP with step initial condition.
 We expect that the above formula~\eqref{eq:Fstep} is equivalent to their result when $\tau_1<\cdots<\tau_m$.
 However, at the moment we do not have a proof of this equivalence due to the complexity of the formulas.
-We will consider this proof as a future project. \end{rmk} \begin{rmk} When $\tau_1=\cdots=\tau_m$, we expect that the formula~\eqref{eq:Fstep} is equivalent to the finite dimensional distribution of the Airy$_2$ process minus a parabola.
-We do not have a rigorous proof now but we will consider this proof as a future project. \end{rmk}
+We will consider this proof as a future project. \end{rmk} \begin{rmk} It is well known that the limiting process along the spatial direction of the height function of TASEP with step initial condition is given by the Airy$_2$ process minus a parabola \cite{Johansson03}.
+Thus~\eqref{eq:Fstep} when $\tau_1=\cdots=\tau_m$ gives a new formula of the finite dimensional distribution function of the Airy$_2$ process minus a parabola.
+However, we do not have a direct proof that this formula is equivalent to the original one in the definition of Airy$_2$ process. \end{rmk}